dr-schlange/nallely-midi/README.md

 ## Launch the example

 This repo comes with one example of a spiral that is controlled by LFOs created by Nallely.
-To launch it, once you have installed the library (obviously).
+To launch it, once you have installed Nallely or downloaded the

+There is 4 ways of launching the demo:

+1. either  using the Nallely binary you can download from the release section,
+3. launching the `visual-spiral.py` script if you have Python installed on your machine and Nallely installed as library (pip installed),
-There is 3 ways of launching the demo, either launching the `visual-spiral.py` script, or loading the `visual-spiral.nly` patch through the UI, or loading by a script the `visual-spiral.nly` patch.
-We will demonstrate here the two first ways: using the `visual-spiral.py` script, and using the UI.
+5. loading the `visual-spiral.nly` patch through the UI,
+6. loading by a script the `visual-spiral.nly` patch.

+We will demonstrate here the three first ways: using the `visual-spiral.py` script, using the downloaded binary, and using the UI.

+### Using the downloaded binary

+Once you have the binary download, you can run any python script that relies on Nallely's internal API without the need of Trevor.
+This is handy when you need to have simple scripts, but not to load Trevor, and without using the UI.

+1. Simply copy those files from this repository:
+  * `visual-spiral.py` => core system for this small example, creates 2 LFOs, waits for external modules (spiral and possibly terminal-based oscilloscope) to connect and maps all together,
+  * `spiral.hml` => simple three.js spiral controlled by some parameters,
+2. Launch `nallely run -i visual-spiral.py`,
+3. Open `spiral.html` in your browser,
+4. ...
+5. Profit

-### Using the python script
+### Using the Python script

+This way of doing relies on the assumption that you have Python installed on your machine and Nallely installed through `pip install` (see section below)

 1. Simply copy those file from this repository:
    * `visual-spiral.py` => core system for this small example, creates 2 LFOs, waits for external modules (spiral and possibly terminal-based oscilloscope) to connect and maps all together,
    * `spiral.hml` => simple three.js spiral controlled by some parameters,
-   * `external_scope.py` => simple terminal-based oscilloscope relying on `plotext`.
+   * `external_scope.py` => simple terminal-based oscilloscope relying on `plotext` (optional).
 2. Launch `python -m http.server 8000` in the project repository and go with your browser to [http://localhost:8000/spiral.html](http://localhost:8000/spiral.html),
 3. Launch `visual-spiral.py`
 4. ...